PaneruVipin/common-coding-tools/docs/ARRAY.md

 search(arr,"query", ["name","gender","email"]) // get output:

 // with fourth argument ----> ignoreList
-// Function will not search in this field
 // EXAMPLE:
 // you want to ignore email for search write like this